 Please click each of the links below to read more about how to build Retrieval and Spaced Practice into your revision.

 - Choosing what to revise

-There are several different exam boards, each of whom have slightly different specifications for the same GCSE.
+There are several different exam boards, each of whom has slightly different specifications for the same GCSE.
 Therefore, it is really important that you have the right materials to revise from otherwise you could be revising the wrong things.

 Luckily, your teachers have produced this booklet to help you and made this folder of resources.– this will provide you with the information you need (or the locations of where to find the information) to help you with your revision.

 You can also purchase revision guides from school – just print out this form (or get a spare copy from pupil services) and take it (along with any money) to the general office.
 All of these revision guides have been recommended by your teachers so you know they are the best ones for your exams.